mskf3000/Tutorials-and-Cheat-Sheets/EmberJS - Installation and Usage.md

 Install the Ember CLI like this:

     sudo npm install -g ember-cli

+And you can upgrade it like this:

+    sudo npm upgrade -g ember-cli

+Or even uninstall it like this:

+    sudo npm uninstall -g ember-cli

 Once that’s installed you can create your first app by just running this command: